 Deploying our blog on Railway

-As promised, deploying a blog similar to ours on Railway can be done with the click of a button.
-You can also see the code that the button deploys on Github.
-Make sure you go through the README as it guides you through the process of acquiring the required environment variables.
+As promised, deploying a blog similar to ours on Railway can be done with the click of a button (you can also see the code that the button deploys on Github).
+Listed below are the required environment variables:

 Once you have the required variables, just add them to Railway and click Deploy.
 Your app should now start deploying and once that's done, you should be able to see the post you wrote live on the website you just deployed!